maria-parreira/lost-and-found/README.md

 ## How It Works

 ### Registration and Login:
-- Users can register and log in to the system.
-Upon successful login, a JWT is issued which includes the user's role (agent or passenger).
+- Users (agents and passengers) can register and log in to the system.
+- Upon successful login, a JWT is issued which includes the user's role (agent or passenger).

 ### Middleware:

 - Authentication middleware checks the validity of the JWT and retrieves the user information.
 - Authorization middleware ensures that users have the appropriate role to perform the requested action.

 ### Endpoints:

+- POST /api/users/register :
+- POST /api/users/login:
 - GET /api/lost-items : Lists all lost items (for agents).
+- GET /api/lost-items/:id : Look for a specific item by id.
 - POST /api/lost-items : Creates a new lost item (for agents).
 - DELETE /api/lost-items/ : Deletes a lost item (for agents).